Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 #### Metadata and Permissions

-Every time a node is created or updated in Content Repository, new messages with metadata and permissions are sent to ActiveMQ.
-Elasticsearch Connector is consuming these and send the indexing requests to Elasticsearch server.
+Each time a node is created or updated in the content repository, new messages with metadata and permissions are sent to ActiveMQ.
+The Elasticsearch connector consumes these messages and sends the indexing requests to the Elasticsearch server.

 #### Content

-Every time a content node is created or updated in Content Repository, new messages are sent to ActiveMQ.
-Elasticsearch Connector is consuming these messages from ActiveMQ and creates new transformation messages back in ActiveMQ.
-Content Repository consumes the transformation messages and offloads the transformation of documents into plain text to the Transform Service.
-Once the transformation has been performed, Content Repository produces a transformation complete message in ActiveMQ and uploads the plain text file to Shared File Store.
-Elasticsearch Connector is consuming the messages and downloads the extracted text from Shared File Store.
-Then the document's text is sent for indexing to Elasticsearch server.
+Every time a content node is created or updated in the content repository, new messages are sent to ActiveMQ.
+The Elasticsearch connector consumes these messages from ActiveMQ and creates new transformation messages back into ActiveMQ.
+The content repository consumes the transformation messages and offloads the transformation of documents into plain text to the Transform Service.
+Once the transformation has been performed, the content repository produces a transformation complete message in ActiveMQ and uploads the plain text file to a Shared file store.
+The Elasticsearch connector consumes these messages and downloads the extracted text from the Shared file store.
+Then the document's text is sent for indexing to the Elasticsearch server.

 #### Searching metadata and content

-Searching operations are handled by Content Repository REST API.
-Depending on the search syntax used (only AFTS is currently supported), Content Repository translates the search query to Elasticsearch REST API language and sends the search request to Elasticsearch.
+Searching operations are handled by the content repository REST API.
+Depending on the search syntax used (only AFTS is currently supported), the content repository translates the search query to the Elasticsearch REST API language and sends the search request to Elasticsearch.

 ### Metadata indexing performance

-Inappropriately configured or deployed system can result in a significant delay between the time when documents are created or updated in Content Repository and when they appear in search results (indexed in Elasticsearch).
+A misconfigured or deployed system can result in a significant delay between the time when documents are created or updated in the content repository and when they appear in the search results (indexed in the Elasticsearch server).

-The following information describes how to identify bottlenecks in the system's performance and recommendations to mitigate those for metadata only indexing scenario.
+The following information describes how to identify bottlenecks in the system's performance.
+It also gives recommendations on how to mitigate those bottlenecks when only indexing metadata.

 #### Alfresco Repository

-Alfresco Repository is updating the database the document's metadata in the database and producing messages to `alfresco.repo.event2` ActiveMQ topic.
-The rate of created or updated documents depends on the Content Repository cluster performance.
+When the content repository is updating the database the document's metadata in the database sends messages to the ActiveMQ topic `alfresco.repo.event2`.
+The rate of created or updated documents depends on the content repository cluster performance.

 Recommendations:

 * Increase resources for the server if CPU load or memory consumption is high.
 * Increase database pool if no connections are available.
 * Increase the number of threads if no threads are available.
-* Increase the number of Content Repository nodes in the cluster.
+* Increase the number of content repository nodes in the cluster.

 #### Database

-The database is being updated to create new nodes or to modify existing ones.
-Additionally, the queries are executed in the database to populate metadata for returned entities in REST API responses for search queries.
+The database is updated to create new nodes or to modify existing ones.
+Additionally, the queries are executed in the database to populate metadata for returned entities in the REST API responses for search queries.
 These operations are mainly related to `ALF_NODE` and `ALF_NODE_PROPERTIES` tables.

 Recommendations: